MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

   * Python (3.10.2 or later)
   * Git for Windows (includes Git Bash)
   * Neo4j Desktop
   * OpenAI API key - A big theme of the Spring 2026 refresh is accomodating AI Agents consuming Time Molecules.
-Go to https://platform.openai.com/api-keys to obtain the key.
+Assuming you have an OpenAI account, go to https://platform.openai.com/api-keys to obtain the key.
 Be very careful not to let it leave your machine!
   * ollama - Optional local LLM alternative to a frontier LLM.
 Strongly recommend OpenAI over local LLM, since the Windows configuration is certainly serverely lacking (it'll be very slow).

 * **Internet access**